codump/basic-express-ejs-with-api/README.md

 # Basic Express and EJS with API

-Fill in empty-config and rename to config.
+Fill in empty-config.json and rename it to config.json.
-`npm install` and `npm start`
+Run `npm install` and `npm start`

 What packages do we use?
 - express [https://www.npmjs.com/package/express](https://www.npmjs.com/package/express)